iviocodes/mipt-msai-vault/README.md

 - Optimization methods
 - Artificial intelligence and machine learning
 - Algorithms and data structures
-- Applied programming in Python and C++
-- Scientific research and academic projects

 **Stay curious, keep learning, and share your knowledge!**